acoli-repo/AURIS/guidelines/archive/discourse.2023-11-13.md

 		- ?cf. RSTDTB Contingency
 		- cf. SDRT Consequence (DISCOR Consequence)
-- **NEGATIVE_CONDITION**: In a `NEGATIVE_CONDITION` relation, the `Negated_Condition` is an unrealized situation which, if it does **not** occur, would lead to the `Consequent` (Bunt & Prasad 2016; Webber et al. 2019, p.23)
+- **NEGATIVE_CONDITION**: In a `NEGATIVE_CONDITION` relation, the `Negated_Condition` is an unrealized situation which, when **not** realized, would lead to the `Consequent`.
+(Bunt & Prasad 2016)
-	- Note: In PDTB2, _unless_ would normally be annotated as EXPANSION/Alternative/disjunctive, but Bund and Prasad (2016) explicitly link it with PDTB2 Condition, instead.
-PDTB3 introduced CONTINGENCY/Negative Condition for intrasentential relations (Webber et al. 2019, p.18)
+	- Note: In PDTB, _unless_ would normally be annotated as EXPANSION/Alternative/disjunctive, but Bund and Prasad (2016) explicitly link it with PDTB Condition, instead.
+We thus see that as a special case of Condition, as well.
 	- **Neg_Condition**: The utterance describes an unrealized situation which, when not realized, leads to the `Consequence` described in the anchor.
 A diagnostic discourse marker is _unless_.

-		- (100) But a Soviet bank here would be crippled **unless** Moscow found a way to settle the $188 million debt, which was lent to the country’s short-lived democratic Kerensky government before the Communists seized power in 1917.
-(Webber et al. 2019, p.23, INTRASENTENTIAL)
-		- (101) **Unless** the Federal Reserve eases interest rates soon to stimulate the economy, profits could remain disappointing.
-(PDTB3, wsj 0322, INTRASENTENTIAL)
-		- (102) Sandoz said it expects a ”substantial increase” in consolidated profit for the full year, **barring** major currency rate change.
-(PDTB3, wsj 2089, INTRASENTENTIAL)

-		- This also includes episthemic uses of conditional discourse markers, esp., when the consequent is an implicit speech act.
-However, there have been no annotations of this kind found in PDTB3 (PDTB3 Contingency.Negative-condition+SpeechAct in Webber et al. 2019, p.23).

-			- (103) **Unless** you’re on a diet, there are some cookies in the cupboard.
-(Webber et al. 2019, p.23)

 		- cf. ANNODIS ?Conditional
-		- cf. PDTB2 Condition
+		- cf. PDTB Condition
 	- **Neg_Consequence**: The anchor describes an unrealized situation which, when not realized, leads to the `Neg_Consequence` described in the utterace.
 A diagnostic discourse marker is _otherwise_.
 (SemAF Consequence)

-		- (98) The National Institutes of Health policy would require researchers to cut financial ties with health-care businesses **or** lose their government money.
-(PDTB3, wsj 0975, INTRASENTENTIAL)
-		- (99) This will prevent a slide in industrial production, which will **otherwise** cause new panic buying.
-(PDTB3, wsj 1646, INTRASENTENTIAL)

 		- cf. ?RST Otherwise
 		- cf. ?RSTDTB Otherwise
 		- cf. SDRT Consequence (DISCOR Consequence)
-- **PURPOSE** In a `PURPOSE` relation, the `Goal` enables the `Enablement`, i.e., one utterance presents an action that an AGENT undertakes with the purpose of the GOAL conveyed by the other utterance being achieved.
-Usually (but not always), the agent undertaking the action is the same agent aiming to achieve the goal (Bunt & Prasad 2016; Webber et al. 2019, p.21).
-This relation is similar to `CAUSAL` and `CONDITION` relations, the main difference is that the former are neutral with respect to individual engagement whereas `PURPOSE` relations presume some level of agency on behalf of the speaker, the hearer or another agent addressed or involved in the situation described.
+- **PURPOSE** In a `PURPOSE` relation, the `Goal` enables the `Enablement`.
+(Bunt & Prasad 2016) This relation is similar to `CAUSAL` and `CONDITION` relations, the main difference is that the former are neutral with respect to individual engagement whereas `PURPOSE` relations presume some level of agency on behalf of the speaker, the hearer or another agent addressed or involved in the situation described.
 	- Note: There is no clear PDTB2 counterpart. **TODO** check RST/RSTDTB Purpose.
 PDTB doesn't seem to have _in order to_ (which would be a diagnostic discourse marker), but _so that_ is annotated (2/2) as PDTB result.
 So, it seems safe to group this together with other PDTB CONTINGENCY relations.
-	- PDTB3 introduced Purpose for intrasentential relations (Webber et al. 2019, p.18)
 	- cf. RST ?Purpose, RSTDTB ?Purpose
-	- **Goal**: The utterance represents a goal (purpose) enabled by the situation described in the anchor, i.e., the action undertaken to achieve the goal (PDTB3 Contingency.Purpose.Arg2-as-goal.
-Webber et al. 2019, p.21).
-All PDTB3 examples are intrasentential.
-This is possibly not relevant for AURIS.
+	- **Goal**: The utterance represents a goal (purpose) enabled by the anchor.
-		- (86) Skilled ringers use their wrists to advance or retard the next swing, so that one bell can swap places with another in the following change.
-(PDTB3, wsj 0089)
-		- (87) In September, the company said it was seeking offers for its five radio stations in order to concentrate on its programming business.
-(PDTB3, wsj 0115)

 		- cf. SDRT Explanation (DISCOR Explanation, ANNODIS Goal)
-		- cf. PDTB2 Result
+		- cf. PDTB Result
-		- cf. PDTB3 CONTINGENCY.Purpose.Arg2-as-Goal
-	- **Enablement**: The utterance describes a situation that enables the goal (purpose) described in the anchor, i.e., the action undertaken to achieve the goal (PDTB3 Contingency.Purpose.Arg1-as-goal.
-Webber et al. 2019, p.21).
-All PDTB3 examples are intrasentential.
-This is possibly not relevant for AURIS.
+	- **Enablement**: The utterance describes a situation that enables the goal (purpose) described in the anchor.
-		- cf. PDTB3 CONTINGENCY.Purpose.Arg1-as-Goal

-		- (84) There are the strict monetarists, who believe that floating exchange rates free an economy to stabilize its price level **by** stabilizing the monetary aggregate.
-(PDTB3, wsj 0553, INTRASENTENTIAL)
-		- (85) She ordered the foyer done in a different plaid planting, and **[Implicit=for that purpose]** made the landscape architects study a book on tartans.
-(PDTB3, wsj 0984)

 - **MANNER**, cf. SDRT (ANNODIS, DISCOR) Elaboration
-	- Missing from PDTB2, and not clear what a diagnostic discourse marker could be.
+	- Missing from PDTB, and not clear what a diagnostic discourse marker could be.
 PDTB2 has _similarly_ as a signal of Conjunction.
 In that view, MANNER would fall under PDTB EXPANSION relations
-	- cf. PDTB3 EXPANSION/Manner relation, introduced for intrasentential relations in PDTB3 (Webber et al. 2019, p.18)
 	- **Means**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
 (Bunt & Prasad 2016)
 		- cf. RSTDTB Means, ?Manner
 	- **Achievement**: In a `MANNER` relation, the `Means` argument describes a way in which the `Achievement` comes about or occurs.
 (Bunt & Prasad 2016)